galaxybomb23/ECE461-Software-Engineering/README.md

 ## Description

+### Purpose

+The purpose of this repository/project is to have a fair and comprehensive evaluation of other repositories/libraries/dependences/projects/etc... for which the evaluation is numerical and objective.

 ### ACME Module Evaluator CLI

 This repository contains a command-line tool designed to help ACME Corporation’s service engineering teams evaluate and select reliable open-source Node.js modules.
 The tool analyzes each module based on key metrics such as ramp-up time, correctness, bus factor, maintainer responsiveness, and license compatibility.
 Results are output in NDJSON format with detailed scores and latencies for each metric.